RL in Name Only? Analyzing the Structural Assumptions in RL post-training for LLMs: Related Work

-The recent and growing work has focused on variations to GRPO Framework.
-GRPO~\cite{shao2024deepseekmath} introduces a group-relative advantages, avoiding state-based value estimation by directly assigning advantages based on relative scores within a group.
+GRPO~\citep{shao2024deepseekmath} introduces group-relative advantages, avoiding state-based value estimation by directly assigning advantages based on relative scores within a group.
 Several follow-up works build on or modify GRPO in different ways.
-Dr-GRPO~\cite{liu2025understanding} removes standard deviation normalization and sample-length scaling from the GRPO loss, and points out that the objective may introduce a bias toward longer responses.
-GRPO-Lead~\cite{zhang2025grpo} extends GRPO by adding a length-dependent reward to encourage concise outputs, an explicit penalty to reduce low-precision responses, and an advantage reweighting strategy to handle limited rollout data.
+Dr-GRPO~\citep{liu2025understanding} removes standard deviation normalization and sample-length scaling from the GRPO loss, and points out that the objective may introduce a bias toward longer responses.
+GRPO-Lead~\citep{zhang2025grpo} extends GRPO by adding a length-dependent reward, and an advantage reweighting strategy.
+In parallel, DAPO \citep{yu2025dapo} introduces a different set of techniques for long chain-of-thought settings.
+VAPO \citep{yuan2025vapo} builds on DAPO by introducing value model pretraining, a decoupled and length-adaptive GAE, and group sampling.

-In parallel, DAPO \cite{yu2025dapo} introduces a different set of techniques for long chain-of-thought settings.
-It uses token-level policy gradient loss and includes four key components: Clip-Higher to maintain policy diversity, Dynamic Sampling to improve training stability, Overlong Reward Shaping to reduce noise from long outputs, and the removal of flat-reward samples from training.
-VAPO \cite{yuan2025vapo} builds on DAPO by introducing value model pretraining, a decoupled and length-adaptive GAE, and group sampling to better handle sparse rewards and variable-length responses.
+In this work, we argue that GRPO and its variants, despite their RL framing, rely on structural simplifications such as degenerate MDPs and uniform token-level reward assignment, which effectively reduce the actual learning process to iterative filtered supervised fine-tuning.
+A very recent work, RAFT++ \citep{xiong2025minimalist} also extended RAFT by incorporating importance sampling and clipping, and provides ablations on different components of GRPO.

-In this work, We argue that GRPO and its variants, despite their RL framing, rely on structural simplifications such as degenerate MDPs and uniform token-level reward assignment, which reduce the actual learning process to iterative filtered supervised fine-tuning.
-A Very recent work, RAFT++ \cite{xiong2025minimalist} also extended RAFT by incorporating importance sampling and clipping and shows comparable performance as GRPO.
+Further, Thought Anchors \cite{bogdan2025thought} conducted counterfactual analyses not all tokens contribute equally to producing the correct answer.
+Their work identifies pivotal tokens/sentences that are particularly influential in reaching the correct final answer using attention patterns.
+In contrast, GRPO assigns equal weight to all tokens,